-In 2012, 2013 and 2014, three large ground-mounted solar electric (photovoltaic) arrays were installed on agricultural lands operated by Oregon State University as part of “Solar by Degrees,” a large-scale photovoltaic power program coordinated by the Oregon University System.
+Since 2013, five large grid-tied, ground-mounted solar electric (photovoltaic) arrays have been installed on agricultural lands operated by Oregon State University as part of “Solar by Degrees,” a large-scale photovoltaic power program coordinated by the Oregon University System.
 OSU was the first to install and have operational solar arrays.
 See the OSU press release.

 The five arrays cover more than twelve acres combined.
 Three are in Corvallis two are at OSU properties elsewhere in the state.
 The 35th Street site is the largest, at around six acres and 1,435 kilowatts.
 It can be found west of the Corvallis campus on the Campus Way bike path.
 The 53rd Street site is 289 kilowatts and is located adjacent to the bike path just east of the Benton County Fairgrounds.
 The Salmon Disease Lab site, with a capacity of 482 kilowatts, is located adjacent to Trysting Tree golf course just east of the Willamette River, off the main campus.

 The two locations outside Corvallis are in Aurora, Oregon and Hermiston, Oregon.
 In Aurora is the North Willamette Research and Extension Center (NWREC) farm across from Charbonneau Village on Miley Road.
 The Hermiston Agricultural Research & Extension Center houses OSU's only Eastern Oregon solar location to date.
 All five sites were developed in partnership with the College of Agricultural Sciences, to which the property is assigned.